altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~Thoughts and memories, ideas - hopes... were selectively spreading apart~ ~Growing isolated into compressed islands, surrounded by both a blindingly white light, and what the Lux presumed to be Al-tok~
-~A gathering mass of void, hardened by some sort of dark despair~ ~The Lux felt a ripping sensation - from their center~ 'LX::We can still get there'
+~A gathering mass of void, hardened by some sort of dark despair~ ~It was a storm of sorts, a rushing sensation - not wind, but gravity, pelted them from all sides~ *The Lux steadied themselves*
+~The Lux felt a ripping sensation - from their center~ 'LX::We can still get there'
-~Even the Lux themselves were breaking~
+~Even the Lux themselves were breaking apart~
-'J::Lenny would find a way'
+~A zippering sensation down the center of their being~ 'J::Lenny would find a way'
 ~The Lux let themselves relax further apart~
 'LX::They are spreading apart'
+~It was like a storm receding in the distance~
-~The ideas, the dreams...~
-'L::They are coalescing'
+~The ideas, the dreams were funneling away from the Lux~ 'L::They are coalescing'
+'LX::But where?'
 'J::Into people?'
 ~They thought so~
-'LX::We need to pick one'
+'LX::We need to pick one, quickly'
-'J::Two, and sooner the better'
+'J::Two preferably'
-'L::We were close - I think any of these will do' ~What was happening to the link and why was also of concern~ ~But getting out of it was greater~
+'L::We were close - I think any of these will do'
-~The islands of thoughts and memories grew distant from each other~ ~The lux were unsure if they could span the distance~ ~Then they were sure they could not~
+~The islands of thoughts and memories grew distant from each other~ ~The lux were unsure if they could span the distance~ ~Physical distance was not a factor - it was mental distance - each island of thought was unconnected to every other island of thought~
-"LX::We're going to have to split"
+~The distance grew great enough that they were sure they could not find two islands close enough together~ "LX::We're going to have to split"
 ~Jochek was already on it~
 ~The ripping sensation continued down the core of their being~